Gerola/Password-Analyzer-Tracker/README.md

     Exit

 ## Output:
-  "Insert phrase used".
-"Insert phrase used for not a strong password"
+  Strong Password: This is a strong password<br>
+  Weak Password: This is a weak password

 ## Perceptron: